jerowork/graphql-attribute-schema/docs/usage.md

-# Usage
+# Usage Guide

-At minimum, a query and mutation needs to be defined to build a valid schema.
+At a minimum, you need to define a query and a mutation to build a valid schema.

 ## Attributes

-The following attributes can be used:
+You can use the following attributes:

 - [#[Mutation]](#mutation-and-query)
 - [#[Query]](#mutation-and-query)